TritonDataCenter/triton/docs/developer-guide/coal-setup.md

     Installation complete
     ```

-1. Update the headnode to use the latest platform image.
+2. To update the head node to use the latest platform image, run:

-   Assign the latest platform image to the headnode which is included with
-   the "--all" servers option on the "sdc platform assign" command:

     ```bash
     [root@headnode (coal-1) ~]# sdcadm platform assign --latest --all